 The Association purchases and sells participation or syndication interests with other parties in order to diversify risk, manage loan volume and comply with the FCA regulations.
-As of December 31, 2020 the Association held \$471.1 million in purchased loans and \$246.1 million in commitments in purchased loans to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
-Overall credit quality in this portion of the loan portfolio is 96.8 percent acceptable.

-According to the United States Department of Agriculture (USDA), average US farm real estate values were unchanged in 2020 at \$3,160 as of August 2020 compared to the prior year.
-The average value of US cropland was also unchanged at \$4,100.
-Farm real estate values in Pennsylvania increased by 2.0 percent and had an average value of \$6,600 thousand per acre.
-Farm real estate values are expected to remain strong.
+As of December 31, 2021, the Association held \$555.5 million in purchased loans and \$300.0 million in commitments in purchased loans to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
+Overall credit quality in this portion of the loan portfolio is 98.8 percent acceptable.
+According to the United States Department of Agriculture (USDA), Land Values 2021 Summary (August 2021), the United States farm real estate value, a measurement of the value of all land and buildings on farms, averaged \$3,380 per acre for 2021, up \$220 per acre (7.0 percent) from 2020.
+The United States cropland value averaged \$4,420 per acre, an increase of \$320 per acre (7.8 percent) from the previous year.
+Farm real estate values in Pennsylvania increased by 3.0 percent and had an average value of \$6,800 per acre.
+Farm real estate values are expected to remain strong, which will continue to be a significant strength to borrowers' equity ratios.